mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 ## Evaluation criteria

 Before you hire a writer, you can't tell how they'll write for you.
 You have a limited set of signals about the writer based on their profile and portfolio.
-Below, I've outlined common hiring criteria for writers and to evaluate them in your hiring decisions.
+Below, I've outlined standard hiring criteria for writers and to evaluate them in your hiring decisions.

 ### Hourly rate

 If you found one writer who charges $60/hr and another who charges only $30/hr, you naturally might assume that the $60/hr writer is better.
 How else could they command a wage that's twice as high as their competitor?

 Surprisingly, I found this to be untrue.
-In my experience, a writer's asking rate was almost completely unrelated to their skill level.
-In fact, the best writer I found on Upwork was also the one who charged the lowest rate, at $20/hr.
+In my experience, a writer's asking rate was almost wholly unrelated to their skill level.
+In fact, the best writer I found on Upwork was also the one who billed the lowest rate, at $20/hr.

 ### Bio